x

 • The DSS office does not allow students to download software to our computers or bring outside computers or electronics of any kind into the testing cubicles.
 If the exam requires specialized software, please contact the DSS office well in advance of your scheduled exam.

 Understand and follow all procedures.
 Students should review DSS Policy and Procedures each semester (available online and in the DSS office).
-Students will keep a copy of the Faculty Memorandum letters (FML) and other agreement forms from the DSS office for easy reference.
-Students are encouraged to review these agreement forms and memorandums each semester.
-Students are responsible for following ALL DSS policies and procedures and for reporting any need for clarification or change of agreement with the DSS office.
+Students can reference a copy of the Faculty Notification Letters and other agreement forms from the DSS office through their AIM Profile.
+Students are encouraged to review these agreement forms and Faculty Notification Letters each semester.
+Students are responsible for following ALL DSS policies and procedures and for reporting any need for clarification or change of agreement with the DSS Office.

 Class Attendance.
 Class attendance policies are determined by each instructor.
-If a student has chronic health or other disability-related problems that may cause him/her to miss class, he/she should discuss attendance requirements and options with all professors and the DSS Coordinator as early as possible (preferably before enrollment).
+If a student has chronic health or other disability-related problems that may cause them to miss class, they should discuss attendance requirements and options with all professors and the DSS Coordinator as early as possible (preferably before the class begins).
 The use of a note-taker does not excuse a student from attending class.
 Please see TAMIU Attendance Rules regarding its policy on absences.

 Follow the Student Code of Conduct.
 Having a documented disability does not excuse a student from following TAMIU's rules, policies or procedures.
 Please refer to Student Handbook containing the Student Code of Conduct on the TAMIU's home webpage.

 Referrals by DSS office.
 Students are expected to follow-up on all referrals in a timely fashion.
-Students should contact the DSS Coordinator if a referral does not meet their needs so that other options/referrals can be discussed.
+Students should contact the DSS Staff if a referral does not meet their needs so that other options or referrals can be discussed.

 Tutoring Support.
 The DSS office does not provide tutoring services.
-However, tutoring services are available to all students through The Learning Center, The Writing Center, and/or TRIO Student Support Services located at the Billy Cowart Hall.
+However, tutoring services are available to all students through The Academic Center for Excellence and TRIO Student Support Services.

 Scheduling Appointments with the office of DSS.
-Students are encouraged to call ahead to make an appointments to speak to the DSS Coordinator.
-The DSS office is open Monday through Thursday from 8am to 5pm, and Friday’s from 8am to 3pm.
-Please be aware that business hours are subject to change at the beginning of the semester.
-In the case of an emergency, students should contact the DSS office as soon as possible.
+Students are encouraged to call ahead to make an appointments to speak to the DSS Staff.
+The DSS office is open Monday through Thursday from 8am to 5pm, and Friday's from 8am to 3pm.
+Please be aware that business hours are subject to change.
+In the case of an emergency, students should contact the DSS Office as soon as possible.

 Medical emergencies: As first responders, University Police will provide initial assessment and contact other emergency personnel as needed.